San Jose

 She’d motion delicately in the air, pinky raised, punctuating “graceful and charming” with an exaggerated flick of her wrist.
 And I’d laugh whenever she would tease about Mom.

 Auntie Molly was the eighth child in the family, second to the youngest, seven years younger than Mom.
 She had been the tomboy among the five sisters, the troublemaker, always seeking attention in mischievous ways.
-Mom never seemed to have the time of day for her.
+Mom never seemed to have the time of day for her younger sister.

-One summer afternoon, we all ended up in Auntie’s tiny, cozy kitchen –John, my cousins Gayle, Alan, Chris, Robbie, Auntie Mollie, Uncle Bob.
+One afternoon, we all ended up in Auntie’s tiny kitchen –John, my cousins Gayle, Alan, Chris, Robbie, Auntie Mollie, Uncle Bob.
 It was rare for us all to be in the house together like that.
 Auntie and Uncle were always at the restaurant, and our teenage cousins were rarely home at the same time.
-But that day, we were all crammed in the tiny kitchen, some sitting around the square Formica table, others were sitting up on the kitchen counters.
+But that day, we were all crammed in the cozy kitchen, some sitting around the Formica table, others were sitting up on the kitchen counters.

 That was when I first learned about the camps.